-Kyle Platts graduated from Camberwell's BA Illustration course in 2011, having graduated from FdA Illustration in 2010, and now makes his own books as well as working freelance.
+Kyle Platts graduated from Camberwell's BA Illustration course in 2011, having graduated from FdA Illustration in 2010, and now works as a freelance illustrator.

 Overall, how was your time at Camberwell?